ripudamank2/Low-Power-Design-Workshop/README.md

- **Case 3:** The IPhone 6 battery degradation lawsuit This was also a major problem problem in battery manufacturing where the performance of the IPhone was degrading.
-SO they need to do some upgrades in software to improve the perofrmance of the battery.
+ **Case 3:** The IPhone 6 battery degradation lawsuit

+ This was also a major problem problem in battery manufacturing where the performance of the IPhone was degrading.
+So they need to do some upgrades in software to improve the perofrmance of the battery.